What We Do

 Household garbage - either delivered directly by authorized citizens or collected and delivered by private haulers

-For a sticker fee of $45.00 per household per year, which runs from July 1st to June 30th.
+Effective July 1, 2020 the permit fee will be $75.00 in you are not serviced by a private hauler and $45.00 if you are serviced by a hauler, proof of service is required.
 Residents are welcomed to bring their materials to the Transfer Station.
 Transfer Station Sticker Applications may be downloaded from this site or may be obtained at the Scale House a the Transfer Station.
 Applications may be downloaded from this site or may be obtained at the Scale House at the Transfer Station.

 COMING SOON- PURCHASING A DUMP STICKER ONLINE